OpenNebula/docs/source/management_and_operations/network_management/security_groups.rst

 Whenever a network is created, the ``default`` Security Group is added to the network.

-This means the you **must** edit every newly created network and remove the ``default`` Security Group from it.
+This means that you **must** edit every newly created network and remove the ``default`` Security Group from it.
 Otherwise even if you add other Security Groups, the ``default`` one will allow all traffic and therefore override the rest of the Security Groups.

-**Note for administrators**: you may want to remove the rules included in the ``default`` security groups.
+.. note:: You may want to remove the rules included in the ``default`` security groups.
 This way users are forced to create security groups (otherwise they will not have connectivity to and from the VMs) which avoid some security problems.

 .. _security_groups_update:

 Security Group Update
 ================================================================================

 Security Groups can be updated to edit or add new rules.
 These changes are propagated to all VMs in the security group, so it may take some time till the changes are applied.
 The particular status of a VM can be checked in the security group properties, where outdated and up-to-date VMs are listed.

 If the update process needs to be reset, i.e. apply again the rules, you can use the ``onesecgroup commit`` command.